4stern/browserDetection/README.md

 browserDetection
 ================
-This function interpretes the user-agend and returned a object with informations about it.
+This function interpretes the user-agent and returned a object with informations about it.

 Usage